bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Step: ${'$'}{.components.widgets.astar.StepButton}
 ```

-Code references that start with `.` will automatically be prefixed by your project's base package, so for example the
+Code references that start with `.` will automatically be prefixed by your project's base package, so for example all
-demo block above may generate final code that looks like `com.example.components.widgets.astar.Demo()`.
+the code references above would generate final code prefixed with something like `com.example` (but whatever is used by
+your project).

 Ultimately, Markdown support out-of-the-box means that if you love Kotlin *and* you were thinking of starting a blog,
 Kobweb might be a great solution for you.